-Emergency Notifications are prepared by the McNeese Incident Management Team, which includes the Police Chief, Director of Public Relations and University Events, and the Assistant Vice President for University Services or their designees.
-Emergency Notifications are disseminated by the Director of Public Relations and University Events and/or the Assistant Vice President for University Services or their designees.
+Emergency Notifications are prepared by the McNeese Incident Management Team, which includes the Police Chief, Director of Public Relations and University Events, and the Dean od Student Affairs or their designees.
+Emergency Notifications are disseminated by the Director of Public Relations and University Events and/or the Dean od Student Affairs or their designees.
 If necessary the Police Chief or designee may disseminate the message.